 The Top 10 Local Restaurants In Oxford, Mississippi

-, and was named thus with a view to establishing a university of its own.
+Oxford, Mississippi derives its name from the English university town, and was named thus with a view to establishing a university of its own.
 It was successful in this regard and is now home to the University of Mississippi or ‘Ole Miss’, as its referred to by the locals.
 The town boasts a plethora of exciting restaurants that serve an exciting variety of cuisine.
 This is a guide to some of the top eating spots in this Southern heartland.

 Three miles outside of the center of Oxford, and hidden away in a verdant forest sits the Ravine restaurant.
 The rustic log aesthetic of the restaurant perfectly complements its bucolic surroundings.
 Stepping through the front door one is greeted by the cozy scent of contemporary Southern cuisine that drifts among ruddy-faced diners.
 The atmosphere is bubbly and yet the volume is subdued to a level conducive to pleasant dinner conversation.
 The menu boasts an enlivening array of Southern food with a twist – for example, the succulent duck breast is served on hot wild rice pancakes and finished with a piquant sweet and sour cherry sauce.
 If the outdoors is your bent, then why not opt for a table on one of Ravine’s two patios.
 With weekly Tapas evenings on a Wednesday and a special ‘Sunday Supper’ menu, the Ravine dining experience is varied and invigorating.
 The restaurant is often busy so booking online is strongly advised.